All of our content is written by humans, not robots. Learn More

 Storage Costs

-Security cameras either store footage locally in a hard drive, video recording device, or microSD card, or in the cloud.
-Local storage requires the purchase of additional hardware, like a DVR or microSD card, although in some cases, the recording device is included in the package cost.
+Security cameras can store footage locally on a hard drive, video recording device, or microSD card.
+Alternatively, you can save videos in the cloud.
+Local storage requires buying extra hardware, like a DVR or microSD card.
+We found some packages that come with the recording device.

 Cloud storage, on the other hand, can either be free or subscription-based.
 The Wyze Cam and Wyze Cam Pan, for example, includes both free cloud storage and a local storage option.
 On the other hand, there are brands like Nest that don’t include any local storage at all and offer a very limited free cloud storage option.
 In such a case, a paid cloud subscription is necessary to enjoy the camera’s full features and capabilities.

-Cloud subscriptions may cost you more in the long-run, as they are usually paid on a monthly or yearly basis.
-Nest’s storage options, for instance, cost a minimum of $6 per month or $60 per year.
+Cloud subscriptions may cost more over time.
+They’re typically billed monthly or yearly.
+Nest’s storage options, for instance, cost a minimum of $10 per month or $100 per year.

 Here are other security camera brands with cloud subscriptions and the options available from them.